irsat000/CAI-Tools/README.md

 # News
 Character AI developers are constantly updating the website.
 This comes with many new issues for this extension and I would like to have your new Github issues or emails for reporting.
 Feature requests are also welcome.

+# Known problems
+- If the character has two replies back to back, it will switch the user and character.
+Only affects Oobabooga and Tavern chats.

 # Feature List
 ### Conversation Page
 ###### Download Character (json)